 The Government is now talking about the Big Four Agenda.
 If you want to make this country proceed in terms of progressive development, we must give our kids proper education, which will involve restructuring how the whole stretch is made by the Ministry of Education.
 Our kids are not attending classes.
-They are desperate because of lack of food.
+They are having a lot of desperation in classes because of lack of food.
 So, we end up losing attendance and concentration in classes.
-So I urge this House...
-This is a very important Motion especially right now that we are talking about education.
+So I urge this House----This is a very important Motion especially right now that we are talking about education.
 It is important to give our kids the best price in terms of being in class.

 It is not only in education.
 The country has problems in terms of equitable distribution of resources.
-There are some areas which benefit from feeding programmes.
+There are some areas which benefit from feeding programme and other areas which have never received the feeding programme.
 Every part of this country is represented by a county government and the national Government.
 Some areas get a lot of benefits in the pretext that they are marginalised.
-The distribution of resources to the county governments...
-We get equal share and so, we do not want to hear this pretext of marginalised in terms of distribution of resources.
+The distribution of resources to the county governments--- We get equal share and so, we do not want to hear this pretext of marginalised in terms of distribution of resources.
 We are all in this country and we are all marginalised.
 So, we need equal distribution of resources.